Classic musicals, West End hits, bold new works and movie adaptations like 'Frozen' and 'Mean Girls' are among the anticipated debuts.

 Opening: Nov.
 12

-This popular 1990 musical by Lynn Ahrens and Stephen Flaherty (the vehicle that first launched Tony winner LaChanze) centers on Ti Moune, a fearless peasant girl who falls in love with a wealthy boy from the other side of the island and embarks on a quest to reunite with him.
-A Tony nominee for Spring Awakening, Michael Arden directs the revival, choreographed to the Caribbean tunes by Camille A. Brown and set to star a newcomer to be discovered through an international casting call.
-Ragtime composers Ahrens and Flaherty also are represented on Broadway with the new musical, Anastasia.
+This popular 1990 musical by Lynn Ahrens and Stephen Flaherty centers on Ti Moune, a fearless peasant girl who falls in love with a wealthy boy from the other side of the island and embarks on a quest to reunite with him.
+A Tony nominee for Spring Awakening, Michael Arden directs the revival, choreographed to the Caribbean tunes by Camille A. Brown.
+Newcomer Hailey Kilgore, who was discovered through an international casting call, stars alongside Lea Salonga and Alex Newell, who are among those playing the island gods.

 Previews: Nov.
 9